xamnotna/Gains/README.md

 > - GaphQL
 > - URQL
-The design and work is a collaboration with [Kingstinct](https://github.com/robertherber) > Gains is an app that lets you track your workout and see you progress as you keep using it.
+The design and work is a collaboration with [Kingstinct](https://github.com/robertherber) > Gains is an app that lets you create and track your workouts.
+You can also see your strength progress on the induviduall exercises.
 [The github repo.](https://github.com/xamnotna/gains)
 > To run/edit the project on your computer:
 >